NLP4L/attic-nlp4l/README.md

 # NLP4L

 NLP4L is a natural language processing tool for Lucene written in Scala.
+For general documentation, see [http://nlp4l.github.io/]

 ## Building NLP4L